tlongren/colors-anchor-theme/README.md

 ##Issues
 I'll be cleaning this up lots over the next few weeks, so hang off on reporting issues until this is gone from the readme.
 Thanks!

+##How to Contribute
+I'd **happily** welcome any pull requests, so feel free to contribute!
+Here's how!
+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 ##Screenshot
 Who doesn't love screenshots?
 ![Colors Screenshot](https://raw.githubusercontent.com/tlongren/colors-anchor-theme/master/screenshot.png "Colors Screenshot")